reinhardgrassmann/FlatlandRobotics/content/posts/005_Kinematics_of_a_RR_Robot.md

 Updated on Sep.
 20, 2025: Caught some typos and grammar errors.
 Also, I changed the color of arrow heads, _e.g._, `fill:none;stroke:#859900` to `fill:#859900;stroke:#859900`.
 A never-to-be-solved issue in inkscape :speak_no_evil:
+Okay, it turns out that this is a Safari browser problem.